 The GCC is directed by statute to include in its annual report a "list and description of current and anticipated groundwater problems" and to "set forth the recommendations of the Council" (s.
 15.347(13)(g), Wis.
 Stats.).
-In this section the GCC identifies its 2011-13 statewide groundwater protection priorities: pathogens, nitrates, private wells and groundwater quantity..
-In addition, the following list sets forth the GCC's recommendations for future groundwater protection and management needs to state agencies, the Governor, the Legislature, and the citizens of Wisconsin.
+In this section the GCC identifies its recommendations for future groundwater protection and management needs to state agencies, the Governor, the Legislature, and the citizens of Wisconsin.
+These recommendations include top priorities of immediate concern, on-going efforts that require continued support, and emerging issues that will need to be addressed in the near future.